mbizzle1464/giphy/README.md

 # TV Giphy

-## Welcome to TV Giphy!
-On this page, we showed you what's on our DVR.
-Now, it's your turn.
-Add a show to the array and then click on your show button.

 ### Try it out now [https://mbizzle1464.github.io/giphy/]!

 ### Watch the magic happen.

+##### On this page, we showed you what's on our DVR.
+Now, it's your turn.
+Add a show to the array and then click on any show's button.
+Animate a gif?
+Click on it.
+Stop the animation?
+Click again.
+Filter through and see what comes up.
+Enjoy!

 # Original Instructions for assignment